NEW: Your playbook to 10x donor lifetime value

 4. In-kind sponsorship letter template

-We’re writing to you today on behalf of [YOUR ORGANIZATION].
+We’re writing to you today on behalf of [Your Nonprofit].

-As an organization that provides [PRODUCT/SERVICE], we can see [THEIR ORGANIZATION] becoming a wonderful in-kind sponsor for our upcoming [EVENT NAME/FUNDRAISER].
+As an organization that provides [product/service], we can see [Business] becoming a wonderful in-kind sponsor for our upcoming [event/fundraiser].

 Here’s a list of in-kind donations you can provide as a sponsor:

-As an official sponsor of our [FUNDRAISER/EVENT], your logo will appear on all our promotional collateral and drive traffic back to your business.
+As an official sponsor of our [event/fundraiser], your logo will appear on all our promotional collateral and drive traffic back to your business.

 We can’t wait to hear back from you.